 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
 ASU No. 2014-09 provides additional guidance to clarify the principles for recognizing revenue.
 The standard and subsequent amendments are intended to develop a common revenue standard for removing inconsistencies and weaknesses, improve comparability, provide more useful information to users through improved disclosure requirements, and simplify the preparation of financial statements.
-ASU No. 2014-09 is effective for the Organization for annual reporting periods beginning after December 15, 2018.
-It may be adopted either by restating all years presented in the financial statements or by recording the impact of adoption as an adjustment to retained earnings at the beginning of the year of adoption.
-The Organization has not yet selected a transition method nor determined the impact the adoption of ASU No. 2014-09 and its amendments will have on its financial statements.
+ASU No. 2014-09, as amended, is effective for annual reporting periods beginning after December 15, 2019.
+ASU No. 2014-09 may be adopted either by restating all years presented in the financial statements or by recording the impact of adoption as an adjustment to net assets at the beginning of the year of adoption.
+The Organization has not yet selected a transition method nor determined the impact the adoption of ASU No. 2014-09, as amended, will have on its financial statements.